aitelabrandig/bafcode/README.md

 1. **Prompts are cues used by LLMS.**
 2. **You can use prompt files wherever LLMS is utilized.**
-3. **You can modify default prompts used by the main components of the platform.**
+3. **You can modify default prompts used by the main components of the framework.**
-4. **You can also tailor default prompts employed by the central elements of the platform.**
+4. **You can also tailor default prompts employed by the central elements of the framework.**
 5. **It is possible to create a unique prompt for every tool or API.**

 ### LLMS: